 Can’t see it myself.

 We did stuff.
 We made tents out of BED SHEETS and you know how parents spend trillions of pounds on electronic paraphernalia for kids today?
 Well we made skipping ropes out of old washing lines.
 HARD PLASTIC washing lines that hurt like buggery when they whacked you on the back of the legs.
-Can you imagine handing kids today an old washing line to play with?
-They’d probably stand there trying to work where to plug it in, no?
+Can you imagine handing today’s kids an old washing line to play with?
+They’d probably stand there trying to work where to plug it in!

 Today’s kids are about ALL about technology and The Boy is no different.
 He has the electronic devices and his DS is invaluable when it comes to distraction when we’re out and about.
 However, I’m an old fart who knows the importance of things that don’t require batteries (or a socket) so he has plenty of stuff that only requires imagination and no matter what you’ve heard, autistic children do have an imagination.